UT-88. Using OS CP/M. Part 2/2.

 - Launch it on any Windows computer and choose “UT88”.

-- Go to View > Start Debugger to open debugger window.
+- Go to View > Start Debugger to open the debugger window.

-- Press Ctrl-L and enter 0x0100 in field From and choose your CP/M file.
+- Press Ctrl-L, enter 0x0100 in the field From and select your CP/M file.

-- Now file is loaded to emulator’s memory.
-But before you close debugger window, find what is the final address of your program in memory.
-To do this scroll the screen until zeros appear that uninterrupted up to address E000.
+- Now the file is loaded to the emulator’s memory.
+But before you close the debugger window, find your program’s last address in memory.
+To do this, scroll the screen until uninterrupted zeros appear to address E000.
 Remember or write off this address.
-Decode two high digits of the address to decimal number.
-This number isa quantaty of blocks that your program requires on “RAM-disk”.
-For instance, if the last data of the program is in cell 2F55 after which only zeros in cells, then transfer2F to decimal number and get 47.
-It is number of blocks on disk that this program is required.
+Decode two high digits of the address to a decimal number.
+This is the number of blocks your program requires on the “RAM disk”.
+For instance, if the last data of the program is in cell 2F55, after which only zeros are in cells, then transfer 2F to a decimal number and get 47.
+It is a number of blocks on disk that this program is required.
 Please remember or write it off.

-- Now close the debugger window and in the emulator enter Monitor-F command O0100,XXXX (XXXX – end address of the program (for instance, 2F55from our example).
-But before you press ENTER button after the command, launch recording to wav file, clicking on this button:
+- Now close the debugger window, and in the emulator, enter Monitor-F command O0100,XXXX (XXXX – end address of the program (for instance, 2F55from our example).
+But before you press ENTER button after the command, launch the recording to wav file by clicking on this button:

 - Load CP/M on your DE1 as usual, then press “RESET” (ESC button on PS/2 keyboard).
-Don’t forget to turn MONITOR-0 ROM befor this with SW switch.
+Don’t forget to turn MONITOR-0 ROM before this with SW switch.

 - Load MONITOR-F as usual and turn off MONITOR-0 ROM (SW in position “0”).

-- Load the wav file that we’ve got from emulator using command I through LINE IN jack.
-May be you a sound level needs to be adjusted if errors accurs (please read my previous post about MONITOR-F).
+- Load the wav file that we’ve got from the emulator using the command I through LINE IN jack.
+If errors occur, your sound level needs to be adjusted (please read my previous post about MONITOR-F).
 Your program will be loaded from address 0100.

-- After the program successfully loaded, CP/M can be launched by “hot start” with GDA00 command.
+- After successfully loading the program, CP/M can be launched by “hot start” with the GDA00 command.

-- Now we are able to save the program to “RAM-disk” with SAVE command using amount of blocks that you’ve recorded on step 5 and a file name.
+- Now we can save the program to “RAM-disk” with the SAVE command using the number of blocks you’ve recorded in step 5 and a file name.
 For instance:

 A> SAVE 47 M80.COM

-Now you can save file to tape using CHcommand to be able to load it later straight to CP/M. Or you can create a memory dump with this file, as I explained in one of my previous posts, through USB JTAG interface.
+Now you can save the file to tape using CHcommand to load it straight to CP/M later.
+Or you can create a memory dump with this file, as I explained in my previous posts, through a USB JTAG interface.

 This computer doesn’t have a lot of programs.
 So, if you adapt or create any other programs for it and send them to me, I’ll add them to the library.
-Simple programs are easy to load through LINE IN, but for big ones or for collection of programs a memory dump is much more convenient.
+Simple programs are easy to load through LINE IN, but a memory dump is much more convenient for big ones or collections of programs.

-I hope you enjoyed the posts about this unusial computer.
-I think it is the final post about it, but may be I’ll come back to this topic once again if any interest appears or some new information is found.
+I hope you enjoyed the posts about this unusual computer.
+I think it is the final post about it, but maybe I’ll return to this topic again if any interest appears or if some new information is found.

-But now we will do much more serious project!
+But now we will do a much more serious project!
 I’m going to create a replica of another Soviet computer – AGAT-7.
-And this replica will use a real 6502 processor and FPGA as a replacement of original computer ICs.
-You can subscribe to the RSS feed with the button on the top right corner.
+And this replica will use a real 6502 processor and FPGA as a replacement for the original computer ICs.
 See you soon!